 Slip and falls can result due to a landowner or property manager's negligence or simply due to the fault of the individual.
 Depending on how the accident occurred, a persona may or may not have the ability to file a claim and reimbursed for their pain and suffering after an incident.

 Some of the most common locations for slip and fall accidents to occur include:

 - Wet or icy areas, black ice

 - Broken stairs or missing stair rails

-- Sidewalk defects such as uneven sidewalk or cracked sidewalk
+- Sidewalk defects such as the uneven sidewalk or cracked sidewalk

 - Defective parking lots

-- Spilled substance's or wet areas on retail store floor
+- Spilled substance's or wet areas on the retail store floor

 Rights After A Slip And Fall Accident